TeoNikolov/wasp-ss-gesgen/tutorial.md

     - `-r` : The random seed to use for generation.
     - `-fp` : File containing a pose sample to use as the first pose of the generated animation.
     - `-n` : Name of the output BVH file.
     - `-t` : Temperature of the model, between `0.0` and `1.0`.
-A higher value causes the model to generate gesture that are similar to the chosen style; a lower value has the opposite effect.
+A higher value causes the model to generate gestures that are similar to the chosen style; a lower value has the opposite effect.

-When proceding to the next task, run `exit` in your terminal to detach from the Docker container.
+When proceeding to the next task, run `exit` in your terminal to detach from the Docker container.

 # Task 2.
 Previewing the generated motion
 Previewing the generated animations is much more straightforward than generating them.
-In fact, there is very litle you need to do, particularly with the web-based solution.
+In fact, there is very little you need to do, particularly with the web-based solution.
 Keep in mind that generating a video of the gestures is a relatively slow process, so please be patient.

 ## Web-based
 1. Ensure you have opened the web page at `localhost:5001`.